Zyl9393/mouse_strafing/README.md

 In the 3D View, press and hold `spacebar` to enter mouse strafing navigation.
 A crosshair will appear in the center of the screen.
 Click and hold the `left, right or middle mouse button` (`LMB`, `RMB`, `MMB`) to enable pannig and various mouse strafing behaviors.
 Additionally, you can hold the `both the left and right mouse button` (`BMB`) together for a 4th movement option.
 Then, move the mouse to strafe or turn.
 Release `spacebar` to end navigation.
 Which buttons do what can be configured in the addon preferences.

 ## Speed adjustment
 Hold `Shift` to move at 500% speed.
-Hold `Ctrl` to move at 20% speed (50% for pan and roll sensitivity).
+Hold `Alt` to move at 20% speed (50% for pan and roll sensitivity).
 You can specify additional speed multipliers ("Gears") in the addon preferences through which you can cycle by pressing `G` or `Shift + G`.
 You can also configure `mouse wheel` to change mouse strafe sensitivity (instead of moving the camera) in the addon preferences.